 |exceptional remote course, EXC||✗||✗|

 Some students participate in the class in person, whereas others attend it online, or some meetings are in person, whereas others are online.
 Due to the absence of the necessary technical conditions, this course is not common at this time.

 If you have completed courses outside SEAS, you may transfer (some of) them to your programme at SEAS.
 An external course must cover a minimum of 75% of the course here.
-This percentage is decided by the relevant credit transfer officer at SEAS (typically the heads of departments).
+Further details in Hungarian.